PasangJ/PasangJ/README.md

 Software Engineer
 -----------------

 I am currently a senior at University of Houston.
 I have experience in working with data and field like backend web development, API development, Data Science and Microsoft Azure.
-I am a proactive student with good skills in communication, collaboration and problem solving.
-Knowledgeable in coding with strong understanding of data and APIs.
-I am committed in quickly building skills, self-teaching and acquiring new knowledge.
-Looking for a full time role

 ### Skills

 <p align="left">